 Not only did this provide the audience with a unique experience, but this allowed the actor to play multiple roles, almost simultaneously.
 It will be interesting to see this technology continue to advance and be used in theater performances.
 Ultimately, we may see full performances conducted by only a couple actors, as they play multiple roles in the same performance.

-	The second act of the performance was titled “Autokorrect – Face Sync Improv,” which featured a three-person improv crew, tapping into the capabilities of AR to play multiple characters and further engage the audience.
+The second act of the performance was titled “Autokorrect – Face Sync Improv,” which featured a three-person improv crew, tapping into the capabilities of AR to play multiple characters and further engage the audience through comedy.

 Typically with improv, the audience can play a part in the story by helping to dictate the scenarios of each improvisational skit.
 Using AR allowed the audience to not only help decide the story, but to also choose what type of character the actors were playing.

 From animated animals, to human beings of various genders, and talking mobile phones, the possibilities were endless.
 Not only were the actors able to play roles which we usually don’t see on stage, but the audience was able to further immerse themselves in the performance, creating a unique experience for the audience.

 The final act, titled “Kids Play,” was a much more serious performance in contrast to the first two.
 The goal was to showcase the use of AR in theater and the wide array of types of performances that can use AR to enhance the experience.

 The AR noticeably created a deeper connection between the stage actors and the audience.
 When the characters laughed, the audience laughed, and when the characters cried, you could sense sorrow and despair blanketing the crowd.